|

 The Lore of the Wise Woman

-There have always been wise
+There have always been wise women, from our

-women, from our earliest days even before we were truly civilised
+earliest days even before we were truly civilised there was always one

-there was always one woman of the tribe who knew which herbs, flowers
+woman of the tribe who knew which herbs, flowers and seeds we needed to

-and seeds we needed to heal and cure.
+heal and cure.

-Usually the same woman who would be brought in
+Usually the same woman who would be brought in later

-women of the tribe turned to in times of trouble grief or sorrow.
+of the tribe turned to in times of trouble grief or sorrow.

-A natural councillor and ‘keeper of the wisdom’,
+A natural councillor and ‘keeper of the wisdom’, who

-who in those days was usually an elder of the tribe.
+in those days was usually an elder of the tribe.

-Traditionally this woman had an affinity
+Traditionally this woman had an affinity with

-that she used in her work with her neighbours and their livestock.
+she used in her work with her neighbours and their livestock.

-tune with nature herself, she could tell instinctively when they were
+herself, she could tell instinctively when they were ill and what was

-ill and what was likely to be wrong with them.
+likely to be wrong with them.

 In fact this simple but infinitely knowledgeable